sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

    - API consumption statistics
    - Production deployment audit traces
    - Availability statistics
-4. Security Assessment & Authority (SA&A) uses the Target-SA&A methodology
+4. Security Assessment & Authority (SA&A) uses the Target SA&A methodology (to be created - see <a href="strategy-target-solution-delivery-model.html#coherent-set-of-actions">Target IT Solution Delivery Model - Coherent set of actions</a>)
-5. Accessibility Assessment uses the Target-Accessibility methodology
+5. Accessibility Assessment uses the Target Accessibility methodology (to be created - see <a href="strategy-target-solution-delivery-model.html#coherent-set-of-actions">Target IT Solution Delivery Model - Coherent set of actions</a>)
-6. Audit Assessment uses the Target-Audit methodology
+6. Audit Assessment uses the Target Audit methodology (to be created - see <a href="strategy-target-solution-delivery-model.html#coherent-set-of-actions">Target IT Solution Delivery Model - Coherent set of actions</a>)
 7. IT Solutions reuse existing IT Products, including:
     - Internally developed software
     - Open Source Software (internally and externally developed and maintained)
     - Third party Services and Products (SaaS, PaaS, IaaS, etc.) and COTS
-8. IT Solutions capabilities for which existing IT Products are not readily available or do not meet the needs can be built internally or their development contracted for to a third party.
+8. IT Solutions capabilities for which existing IT Products are not readily available or do not meet the needs can be built internally or their development contracted to a third party.
-    - When an IT Product is built internally, or when its custom development is obtained through contracting with a third party, it must be developed in the open and released as open source software by default, in accordance to the ESDC Open Source Framework.
+    - When an IT Product is built internally, or when its custom development is obtained through contracting with a third party, it must be developed in the open and released as open source software by default, in accordance with the ESDC Open Source Software Management Framework.
-    - Exceptions may be sought on a per case basis.
+    - Exceptions may be sought on a per-case basis.
-9. IT Product / IT Solution maintenance and support may be done in-house or outsourced to a 3rd party vendor
-10. Outsourced maintenance and support may be given to a 3rd party different than the one providing the software licence.
+9. IT Product / IT Solution maintenance and support may be done in-house or outsourced to a third party vendor (which may be different from the one providing the software licence)

 ### Finance

-1. IT Solutions financial requirements are defined by the Operational Expense vs Capital Expense Framework
+1. IT Solutions financial requirements are defined by the Operational Expense vs Capital Expense Framework (to be created - see [Coherent set of actions](#coherent-set-of-actions))

 ### Legal

-1. IT Solutions use the ESDC Software Legal Terms Guidance
+1. IT Solutions use the ESDC Software Legal Terms Guidance (to be created - see [Coherent set of actions](#coherent-set-of-actions))
-2. IT Solutions and IT Products comply with the ESDC OSS Framework
+2. IT Solutions and IT Products comply with the ESDC OSS Management Framework

 ### Architecture

 1. IT Solutions and IT products loose coupling boundaries are at the Business Capability Model level.
    - Duplication of IT Products or IT Solutions is supported as long as they are for different business capabilities.
-2. IT Products are risk assessed for Lock-In situations with the IT Products risk assessment framework
+2. IT Products are risk assessed for lock-in situations with the IT Products risk assessment framework (to be created - see [Coherent set of actions](#coherent-set-of-actions))

 ## Coherent set of actions